-Making mole is not for the timid.
 This particular recipe requires twenty-five ingredients.
 I tried counting the steps, and came up with no less than fifty.
 Rick Bayless insists, in this recipe at least, that the chilies and nuts all be fried (rather than dry-toasting) separately.
 The seeds from the chilies are toasted with sesame seeds and added to the mixture.
 The spices are pulverized into a spice grinder (I use my blender).
 Bread and corn tortillas are dried out and fried as well.

 The chilies are fried in batches for 20-30 seconds only.
 If they are cooked any longer, they will get bitter and must be discarded.